Bharatdungriyal/Crop_Yield_prediction_PJ_ML/README.md

 app/: The Flask application for the web interface, using flask docs

-static/: Contains static files (CSS, JS, images) for the web interface.
+static/:The static files (CSS, JS, and images) for the web interface are created with the help of their documentation files and Bootstrap .

 templates/: Contains HTML templates for the web interface.